gvwilson/thirdbit/src/fiction/in-heck/index.md

 Woo!"

-She hugged Gumption impulsively, then turned to Special Leaf with a grin as wide as a sunrise on her face.
+She hugged Gumption impulsively, then turned to Special Leaf with a grin as wide as a sunrise on her face before the young goat could figure out how to react.
 "Congratulations," he said
 as she took an enormous bite out of the cookie.